-As a company that utilizes AI in our products and services, we are subject to regulatory and legal risks related to the use of AI.
+There have also been privacy bills enacted in other countries around the world which have introduced new or expanded privacy, security, cybersecurity and artificial intelligence ("AI") requirements and we expect that legislation will continue to evolve in the coming years.
+For example, the rising adoption of AI and Generative AI in daily operations and products poses additional and new risks, including, without limitation, data privacy and security risks, intellectual property infringement, ownership issues and/or confidentiality issues.
+Threats include potential data leaks, social engineering attacks, and decision-making based on manipulated information.
+Growing regulatory requirements for information security and data protection add to the challenge.
+Therefore, it is difficult to determine whether and how such existing laws and regulations will apply to and impact the internet and our business.
+As a company that provides AI-based solutions and utilizes AI in our products and services, we are subject to regulatory and legal risks related to the use of AI.
 The development, deployment and use of AI technologies are subject to a variety of evolving laws and regulations, which may differ across jurisdictions and may evolve over time.
 Our failure to comply with these laws and regulations could result in legal liability, regulatory enforcement actions, negative publicity and damage to our reputation.
-For example, the EU Artificial Intelligence Act was proposed on April 21, 2021 by the European Commission and aims to introduce a common regulatory and legal framework for artificial intelligence.
-The proposal does not confer rights on individuals, but regulates the providers of AI systems, and entities making use of them in a professional capacity.
-Among other things, the proposal may require us to implement additional quality assurance controls and measures to be reviewed and approved by regulatory submissions of our products.
-The European Council adopted a common position on the proposal on December 6, 2022 and the proposal continues to progress through the EU legislative process.
-The UK also published a white paper on AI Regulation on March 29, 2023, setting out proposals for an AI governance framework which existing regulators would apply within their existing remits.
-Further, the EU Artificial Intelligence Act may impose certain limitations regarding the utilization of AI and machine learning technologies.
+For example, the EU Artificial Intelligence Act (the "EU AI Act") will impose specific obligations on AI manufacturers and developers (including, by listing prohibited activities, high-risk activities and general purposes AI models), which are expected to be effective from Spring 2024, with the bulk of the obligations being in force two years thereafter.
+Additionally, the AI Liability Directive and AI-specific amendments to the existing EU product liability regime will develop the liability regime for harm caused by the use of an AI model.
+Among other things, the EU AI Act may require us to implement additional quality assurance controls and measures to be reviewed and approved by regulatory submissions of our products.
+The UK also published its response to an earlier white paper on AI Regulation on February 6, 2024, setting out proposals for an AI governance framework which existing regulators would apply within their existing remits.
+Further, on March 25, 2024, the Artificial Intelligence (Regulation) Bill was proposed to the UK Parliament, aimed at establishing an AI authority to oversee the regulatory approach to AI.
 Any additional costs and penalties associated with increased compliance, enforcement and risk reduction could make certain offerings less profitable or increase the difficulty of bringing certain offerings to market or maintaining certain offerings.